 - f.
 Do not terminate above any door or above or below any window.
 Condensate can freeze, causing ice formations. - g.
-Locate or guard vent to prevent condensate damage to exterior finishes. - h.
-Position the vent/air terminations on the same wall where wind blowing from any direction will not create a difference in pressure between the terminations.
+Locate or guard vent to prevent condensate damage to exterior finishes.

 Figure 4-1 Sidewall Termination of Air and Vent